 Scenario #1: Thanksgivings Past

 It’s Thanksgiving and you’ve been so looking forward to it, particularly that yummy stuffing and gravy that you don’t get any other time of the year.
 You’ve been cutting back a bit for several days already, to save calories for the big day, and you decide not to eat that day at all until the meal — your family always has it as a late lunch anyway so everyone can enjoy it again for dinner.

 When it’s time, you fill your plate, taking plenty of everything that looks good to you.
 You can barely wait until everyone else fills their plates before you begin eating.
 When you start, you dive right in, eating pretty fast as you always do.
 When you’re finished eating, you automatically go for seconds.
 After all, Thanksgiving only comes once a year.

 Then the pies come out and you really can’t pass up your favorite — pumpkin pie with whipped cream.
 When you finish that, you can barely move.
-You think about how much you eat is going to affect your weight.
+You start to worry about how much you ate is going to affect your weight.
 You think, “I’ll skip dinner tonight to make up for it.”

 - Did the decision to “save calories” the previous days and on Thanksgiving not eat until the actual meal accomplish what you were hoping?